-At no time was a recommendation of the Company's audit committee to nominate or compensate an external auditor not adopted by the board of directors.
+At no time was a recommendation of the Company's Audit Committee to nominate or compensate an external auditor not adopted by Amerigo's Board of Directors.

 Pre-Approval Policies and Procedures

 The Audit Committee has adopted specific policies and procedures for the engagement of non-audit services as described under the heading "Independent Auditors" of the Audit Committee Charter set out in Schedule "A" to this AIF.